 Abstract

 The role of a Central Bank is a balancing act between competing monetary policy objectives.
 In the United States, the Federal Reserve System articulates this goal as its dual mandate of price stability and full employment.
-The official stated position of the Federal Reserve is that it weighs both components of the dual mandate equally when conducts monetary policy.
-This analysis provides insight into the Federal Reserve's deliberation process when setting the target range for the Federal Funds Rate.
-This paper explores models based on the concepts behind the Taylor Rule in order to quantify the predictive power of each component of Federal Reserve’s dual mandate.
+The official stated position of the Federal Reserve is that it weighs both components of the dual mandate equally when it conducts monetary policy.
+This paper provides insight into the Federal Reserve's deliberation process when setting the target range for the Federal Funds Rate by exploring models based on the concepts behind the Taylor Rule in order to quantify the predictive power of each component of Federal Reserve’s dual mandate.

 Introduction

-On December 23, 1913, the United States Congress passed the Federal Reserve Act, establishing the Federal Reserve System.
-The Federal Reserve Act outlined the central bank's structure and articulated its monetary policy objectives.
+On December 23, 1913, the United States Congress passed the Federal Reserve Act, establishing the Federal Reserve System, outlining the central bank's structure, and articulating its monetary policy objectives.
 The Federal Reserve (the Fed) has a unique configuration among modern central banks.
 It includes both public and private organizations in a distributed monetary control system (Journal of Regulation, 2023).

 This research will focus on the monetary policy objectives summarized in Section 2A of the Federal Reserve Act.